Back

 On Board

-A "ship of fools" indeed: madcap teenagers, a lush head of security, a pastor who loves riddles, a captain off death-row, a martial artist challenging a boxer — and a serial killer.
+A "ship of fools" indeed: madcap teenagers, a lush head of security, a priest who loves riddles, a captain off death-row, a martial artist challenging a boxer — and a serial killer.
+Come on board for the cruise of a lifetime.

 A once proud detective, Martin has been devastated by his failure to save a Floridian single-parent family from a serial killer.
 Guilt overwhelms him and he disappears in skid row.

-The captain of a cruise ship, saved from death-row by Martin, goes to search for him, with the aid of the ship’s pastor, who has a touch of the other-worldliness.
-They find Martin in a dark lane: an alcoholic derelict, hardly recognisable.
+The captain of a cruise ship, saved from death-row by Martin, goes to search for him, with the aid of the ship’s priest, who has a touch of the other-worldliness.
+They find Martin in a dark lane: a derelict.

-The captain takes him on board and makes him head of security in the hope of giving him dignity, a seeding – in a normally futile attempt – to wean an alcoholic off dependency.
+The captain takes him on board and makes him head of security in the hope of giving him dignity, a seeding – in a normally futile attempt – to wean him off his alcoholism.

 There are many suspects.
 There is too the fear of a second killing.